Ch. 1 Semantics in Linguistics

 In this chapter we turn to the study of word meaning, or lexical semantics.

-The traditional descriptive aims of the study of word meaning, or lexical semantics:
+The traditional descriptive aims of the study of word meaning, or lexical semantics:- The relationship by which language hooks onto the world is usually called reference.

 to represent the meaning of each word in the language;